w3c/wai-website/pages/about/index.md

    - Encourage effective international research to provide a solid basis for accessibility standards.
    - Conduct horizon scanning.

-## Current Work and News
+## Current work and news

 Current work is introduced in [What We're Working On - Accessibility Activities and Publications](https://www.w3.org/WAI/update/).

 New WAI publications, draft documents for review, and other WAI announcements are listed on the [News page](https://www.w3.org/WAI/news/).

-You can get news announcements via e-mail, Atom/RSS feed, and social media from [Subscribe to WAI News](https://www.w3.org/WAI/news/subscribe/).
+You can get news announcements via email, Atom/RSS feed, and social media from [Subscribe to WAI News](https://www.w3.org/WAI/news/subscribe/).

-## WAI Groups
+## WAI groups

 WAI includes the following working groups and interest group:

 -   [Accessibility Guidelines Working Group (AG WG)](/about/groups/agwg/) (formerly the Web Content Accessibility Guidelines Working Group)
 -   [Accessible Platform Architectures (APA) Working Group](/about/groups/apawg/)
 -   [Accessible Rich Internet Applications (ARIA) Working Group](/about/groups/ariawg/)
--   [WAI Interest Group (WAI IG)](/about/groups/waiig/) hosts an e-mail discussion list that is open to anyone
+-   [WAI Interest Group (WAI IG)](/about/groups/waiig/) hosts an email discussion list that is open to anyone

-### W3C Community Groups
+### W3C community groups

 W3C Community Groups cover a variety of topics. **Anyone can join Community Groups**, after getting a free W3C account and signing the W3C Community Contributor License Agreement.
 Of the long [list of Community Groups](https://www.w3.org/community/groups/), here are some that are actively seeking contributors:
 <!-- * ARR -->